devflow101/j-vacations/CONTENT_EDITOR_GUIDE.md

 3. Make sure image paths are correct
 4. After each entry except the last one in a list, add a comma
 5. Text must be in quotation marks like `"this"`
+6. The website works best with the recommended number of items for each section
+7. Test all changes by viewing the website after restarting the server

 ## 🆘 Need Help?